alexmeier2828/cyber-plows/README.md

 ## How to use

 The main entry point for the project is currently:
-`./src/main.py`
+`./main.py`

-It **must be run from the root directory** due to how Python handles references to to other directories in the workspace.
+It **must be run from the src directory** due to how Python handles references to to other directories in the workspace.